wpgp/peanutButter/README.md

 ## Introduction

 The _peanutButter_ R package allows you to produce gridded population estimates from building footprints using the "peanut butter" method.
-This simple approach involves estimating the average household sizes for each settlement type (e.g. urban and rural) and then spreading those estimates evenly across buildings in each settlement type using high resolution maps of building footprints (Maxar Technologies, Ecopia.AI 2020) that are based on recent satellite imagery.
+This simple approach involves estimating the average household sizes for each settlement type (e.g. urban and rural) and then spreading those estimates evenly across buildings in each settlement type using high resolution maps of building footprints (Ecopia.AI and Maxar Technologies 2020) that are based on recent satellite imagery.

 Code for the _peanutButter_ package is openly available on GitHub: <a href='https://github.com/wpgp/peanutButter' target='_blank'>https://github.com/wpgp/peanutButter</a>.

+**Recommended citations:**
+Leasure DR, Dooley CA. 2020. peanutButter: An R package for rapid-response gridded population estimates from building footprints, version 0.1.0.
+University of Southampton. doi:10.5258/SOTON/WP00665

+WorldPop, Ecopia.AI, and Maxar Technologies.
+2020.
+Gridded maps of building patterns throughout sub-Saharan Africa, version 1.0.
+University of Southampton. doi:10.5258/SOTON/WP00667

 ## Installation